intendednull/yewdux/README.md

 re-render per change).
 For these cases I suggest selective interior mutability.

 Yewdux provides a simple wrapper type to allow interior mutability: `Mrc`.
-This type also provides basic change detection (whether or not it has been accessed borrowed mut) so it can work with
+This type also provides basic change detection (whether or not it has been accessed mutably) so it can work with
 Yewdux:

 ```rust